-What has been the lifeline in the storm that has pulled us to safety time and again?
+What has been the lifeline in a storm that has pulled us to safety time and again?
 The truths found in God’s word.
 Our relationship with our Savior.
-That’s where we find the peace that guides us when the enemy attempts to create a chaos of accusations and taunts, “Where is the God you have talked about?”
+That’s where we find the peace that guides us when the enemy attempts to create a chaos of accusations and taunts, “Where is this God you have talked about?”

 As we sat with a friend last week, we were discussing prayer and our faith to trust God even during trying circumstances.
 While speaking about praying from the knowledge of scripture, my husband spoke these words, “The devil doesn’t listen to clichés.
 Just to the Word of God.”

-While talking with our friend that day, we also talked of childhood memories and laughed at the stories Ralph shared of the Anzivino and Rice boys antics.
-I, too, laughed at the stories even as my mind was still focused on the statement about our words.
-As so often happens in my spirit, God chose to whisper a song in my spirit.
+While talking with our friend that day, we also talked of childhood memories and laughed at the stories Ralph shared of the Anzivino and Rice boys antics while growing up.
+Even though my mind was still focused on his statement about our words, I laughed at the stories being told.
+As so often happens, God chose that time to whisper a song in my spirit.

 See, I was sitting there still feeling the weight of our circumstances.
-I heard the talk of prayer.
-I laughed at the stories of 6 young boys just being boys.
-But behind all of that I still was searching for peace in my heart.
-In a moment that peace came from words of Untitled Hymn penned by Chris Rice, one of those 6 young boys.
+Raphael was still talking with our friend about the prayers of his mom and Mrs. Rice.
+He was still telling their stories.
+And even though I heard the talk and I laughed at the stories, I still found myself searching for peace in my heart.
+In a moment that peace came as words flowed in my spirit of the song Untitled Hymn penned by Chris Rice, one of those 6 young boys.

 Weak and wounded sinner